5 Drug Free Ways To Help Arthritis

 5 Drug-Free Ways to Help Arthritis

 Over 6 million people in Australia suffer from arthritis.
-In the US this number is closer to 50 million with over a quarter million children affected.
+In the US this number is closer to 50 million with over a quarter-million children affected.
 Both Australia and the US have an ageing population, so these numbers are expected to increase dramatically in the near future.
 Access Economics has projected 7million Australian arthritis sufferers by 2050.

 Arthritis sounds like a singular condition although it covers around 100 medical conditions and typically includes pain, inflammation and stiffness to joints.
 It’s easy to assume it’s a condition that picks on the elderly only, but a generous proportion affects the younger population, with around half of sufferers being of working age.
 And children are not left out of the equation, with at least 6,000 Australian children suffering from juvenile arthritis.

 I’m sure most people have already trialed, tested and tweaked ways to manage their arthritic symptoms.
 And although I am not yet affected (apart from a disturbing crunching sound in my right knee when I climb stairs!), I may very well fall into the future statistic of 7 million and already I’m thinking “How am I going to manage this condition”?
-The answer is as naturally as I possibly can.
+The answer is as natural as I possibly can.

 5 drug-free ways to help arthritis naturally